vineeth-au/spring-cloud-config/README.md

 When running locally: Everything works perfectly!
 You get exactly what you expect: `["Item 1", "Item 6", "Item 7"]`.
 However, when running on Kubernetes instead of the expected override behavior, you get what appears to be a merge of both configurations: `["Item 1", "Item 6", "Item 7", "Item 4", "Item 5"]`.

-Notice how `Items 4` and `Item 5` from the base configuration, and they somehow sneak their way back into the final result, even though they should have been completely replaced by the profile-specific configuration.
+Notice how `Items 4` and `Item 5` managed to sneak their way into the dev profile.

 ### Why This Matters
 This inconsistency between local and Kubernetes deployments can cause some serious headaches: